 NSCC students have been recognized by the Canadian Cartographic Association, CaGIS, Canadian Geographic, NACIS and National Geographic for excellence in cartography.

-This program is offered at the Centre of Geographic Sciences (COGS), Canada's largest geomatics-focused learning environment, and prepares you for a career in the global geomatics sector.
+This program is offered online through the Centre of Geographic Sciences (COGS), Canada's largest geomatics-focused learning environment, and prepares you for a career in the global geomatics sector.

 - CART Lab is a work term credit course completed at the end of your program.
 It provides you with the opportunity to apply your knowledge and skills outside of the classroom.

 - The work term is typically unpaid and lasts approximately 5 weeks.

 - Transportation, accommodations and other costs related to work term are your responsibility.

 - NSCC's Centre of Geographic Sciences (COGS) provides a focused approach to geomatics training.
 COGS has earned a strong reputation among employers and geomatics professionals for the quality of the programs, hands-on training and practical learning provided to students.